Markism-JA/Echoes-of-Bathala/docs/thesis_documentation/01_Introduction/03-STATEMENT-OF-THE-PROBLEM.md

 Therefore, this study addresses this three-fold problem by designing, prototyping, and validating:

-1. A novel Stabilization Framework (AMM, adaptive throttle, treasury) to solve the technical economic imbalance.
+1. A novel Stabilization Framework (AMM, adaptive throttle, treasury) as a proposal solution to the technical economic imbalance.

-2. A "Social Sink" (grounded in Self-Determination Theory and Filipino mythology) to solve the sociological motivation problem.
+2. A "Social Sink" (grounded in Self-Determination Theory and Filipino mythology) as a proposal solution to the sociological motivation problem.

 3. A Hybrid Reference Architecture that securely connects the traditional 3-tier game components to the decentralized token infrastructure.